Gu-ddy/StockPriceForecasting/README.md

 ## Architecture details
 The model was built and trained entirely using Keras functional API.

-A summary diagram of the architecture is given by
+A summary diagram of the architecture is given by:

 ![Model architecture diagram](https://github.com/Gu-ddy/StockPriceForecasting/blob/main/Images/model.png)
 On every LSTM layer l2 regularizers were used to make the network more robust.
 Likewise a dropout layer was added before the last fully connected layer.